First-order Conditions for Optimization in the Wasserstein Space: Introduction

-Among the few approaches in this direction, \cite{Chewi2020} relies on Wasserstein gradients to devise computational methods to compute the ``average'' (so-called Wasserstein barycenter) of a collection of probability measures, implicitly defined as an unconstrained optimization problem over the probability space~\cite{Agueh2010,Panaretos2020AnSpace}.
-Other applications in machine learning include the analysis of (over-parametrized) neural network~\cite{Chizat2018OnTransport,bach2021gradient}, approximate inference~\cite{frogner2020approximate}, variational inference~\cite{lambert2022variational}, back-propagation of gradients through discrete random variables~\cite{cheng2019straight}, and policy optimization in reinforcement learning~\cite{zhang2018policy}.
-In~\cite{Salim2020TheAlgorithm}, Wasserstein gradient flows are used to design algorithms for the unconstrained version of~\eqref{eq:problem intro}.
-The closest approach to ours is~\cite{Bonnet2019,Bonnet2019a,bonnet2021necessary}, which studies necessary conditions ``à la Pontryagin'' for optimality of control problems in the Wasserstein space.
-While our setting is different, we share some of the fundamentals of this work.
+For instance, \cite{Chewi2020} relies on Wasserstein gradients to devise computational methods to compute the ``average'' (so-called Wasserstein barycenter) of a collection of probability measures, implicitly defined as an unconstrained optimization problem over the space of probability measures~\cite{Agueh2010,Panaretos2020AnSpace}.
+Other applications in machine learning include the analysis of (over-parametrized) neural network~\cite{bach2021gradient,Chizat2018OnTransport,chizat2022infinite}, approximate inference~\cite{frogner2020approximate}, variational inference~\cite{lambert2022variational}, back-propagation of gradients through discrete random variables~\cite{cheng2019straight}, and policy optimization in reinforcement learning~\cite{zhang2018policy}.
+In~\cite{Arbel2019Maximum,Salim2020TheWasserstein}, Wasserstein gradient flows are used to design iterative algorithms for the unconstrained version of~\eqref{eq:problem intro}.
+In~\cite{Bonnet2019a,bonnet2021necessary,Bonnet2019}, (sub-)differential calculus in the Wasserstein space is used to formulate a Pontryagin Maximum Principle for (constrained) optimal control problems in the Wasserstein space, where the system dynamics is a transport equation with non-local velocity.
+Our work also hinges upon (sub-)differential calculus in the Wasserstein space to study first-order necessary and sufficient conditions for optimality of the static optimization problem~\eqref{eq:problem intro}.
+In particular, our definitions of Wasserstein subdifferential and gradient (see~\cref{def:wasserstein differentiable,def:wasserstein subdifferentiable}) coincide with~\cite[Definitions 2.11 and 2.12]{Bonnet2019a} and, on measures with compact support, with their localized versions~\cite[Definitions 3.1 and 3.3]{bonnet2021necessary}.
+They are special cases of the more general definitions of extended Wasserstein subdifferential and gradient, introduced in~\cite[Definition 10.3.1]{Ambrosio2008a} and used in~\cite[Definitions 5 and 7]{Bonnet2019}.

 The study of~\eqref{eq:problem intro} in the probability space, and not in the space of signed measures, allows us to formulate simple, intuitive, and interpretable necessary and sufficient conditions for optimality, which oftentimes formally resemble their Euclidean counterparts (e.g., ``set the gradient to zero'').
 In particular, we do not need to repeatedly deal with normalization and non-negativity of the signed measures.